RedMadRobot/RMRColorTools-iOS/README.md

 ### Options:
 ```
+-i <path>    Path to txt colors list file

 -o <path>    Output files at <path>

--i <path>    Path to txt colors list file
+-n <name>    The Name you want to use when generating.
+It gets used differently depending on output format:

+output format: objc; used in the output filename:  UIColor+<name>.h/m and in category name UIColor(<name>)
+output format: swift; used in the output filename: UIColor+<name>.swift

+output format: assets;  used in the output filename: <name>.swift and in assets catalog name: <name>.xcassets
+                        and in the generated enum in <name>.swift
+                        internal enum <name> { ... }

 -f <format>  The desired output format.
 Valid values for <format> are: objc, swift, assets

 -p <prefix>  Use <prefix> as the class prefix in the generated code.
 Only relevant for format: objc and swift

--n <name>    If you are using assets as your format, you need to provide a name for the Assets catalog.
-Otherwise defaults to MyAppColors

 -clr         Use this flag if you need to generate and install CLR file